A-YATTA/AMDH/README.md

 # Usage
 > Note: For Windows you have to specify the ADB path or edit the variable "adb_windows_path" in amdh.py

+> Warning: when using -l argument with enabled application '-t e', system apps will be listed.
+Uninstalling system Apps can break your Android system.
+The use of 'disable' instead of 'uninstall' is recommanded for system Apps.
 ```
 $ python amdh.py -h
 usage: amdh.py [-h] [-sS] [-sA] [-H] [-a ADB_PATH] [-t {e,d,3,s}] [-D APKS_DUMP_FOLDER] [-rar] [-R]